QualiSystems/Cisco-IOS-Switch-Shell-2G/README.md

 # Knowing Issues

-- Due to the EntityPhysical table design all ports that missing SFP or GBIC will be skipped during autoload.
+- Due to the Physical Entity table design, all ports that are missing a SFP or GBIC transceiver will be skipped during **Autoload**.